stackzoo/operator-blueprint/README.md

 As you can see from the last lines, the status is *OK: true*

-7. When you are done, stop the local kind cluster:
+7. When you are done, delete the local kind cluster:
 ```sh
 make kind-down
 ```